-For new companies, the ability to get a bank loan is almost nil.
-The vast majority of banks will not even consider loaning money to a company that hasn’t been in business at least 3-5 years.
+For new companies, the odds of obtaining a bank loan are near zero.
+The vast majority of banks would not even consider lending money to a company that hasn’t been in business for at least 3-5 years.
 They consider it too much of a risk.

-Companies that are brand new also have not built up adequate credit history, and so the ability to determine their credit worthiness is simply not possible.
+Companies that are brand new have not had the chance to have a built up credit history, so the ability to determine their credit worthiness is simply not possible.
 Banks, especially in today’s economic climate, are just not ready to give money to companies with little or no credit history.
 Fortunately, there are other options available for businesses just starting out.

-Another great benefit is that factoring allows companies to bankroll certain projects without a loan.
-As a result, when a company is in a position to receive a loan, they will be more likely to qualify for it because they don’t have a surplus of existing debt.
+Another great benefit of factoring is that it allows companies to bankroll certain projects without a loan.
+As a result, when a corporation is in a position to receive a loan, they will be more likely to qualify for it because they don’t have a surplus of existing debt.
 Below are few of these benefits more in depth:

 Even business with below average credit can qualify for factoring: One of the biggest hurdles for companies trying to get a bank loan is their credit.
-Banks typically only want to do business with and loan money to companies that have clean credit records.
-Therefore, companies that have a few blemishes may be automatically excluded from consideration even if they are strong in other areas.
+Banks typically only want to do business with companies that have clean credit records.
+Therefore, businesses that have a few blemishes may be automatically excluded from consideration, even if they are strong in other areas.

 Factoring is not a loan; factoring involves a business selling their invoices or accounts receivables.
-This is not a loan by any means.
-This makes the company appear stronger on their balance sheets because they are not mired in debt.
+Factoring is not a loan by any means.
+Factoring makes the company appear stronger on their balance sheets because they are not mired in debt.

 A business can sell as many or as few invoices as they like.